citrix-workspace/automation-template/README.md

 4. secrets - Copy the secrets payload and paste it here.
 Replace the values with values that will be taken from Github Secrets
 5. microapps - This is place for all microapps the integration has.
 Few examples are in the base matrix already, so you will need to just replace the microapps1/microapps2 with the real name of Microapp and inside the subscribers array add real test user's emails

+### Running the script

+When everything is ready, the script won't run until the `shouldConfigureIntegrations` value in `config.ts` file will be set to `true`.

+- When `shouldConfigureIntegrations` is set to `true`, a new integration will be created before every run of a workflow or even when you run just one test localy
+- If you don't want this to happen, set `shouldConfigureIntegrations` as `false` <i>(recommended while in development of a new code)</i>

 ## Generic Tests

 Generic tests are checking if Integrations in Microapps Admin are ready for testing.